 Air filters may be hidden away inside a housing, but checking and replacing them if necessary is one of the easiest and cheapest car maintenance tasks that can be done.

 And it’s money well spent, because a clean air filter can prolong the life of your car’s engine.

 Whether your car is petrol or diesel, one fact remains – it needs air.
 Both fuels have to mix with oxygen in order to be at their operational best.
 Without air, your engine will cough, splutter and die.

 But it has to be clean air.
 It’s sucked deep into the combustion chamber of your engine, so it has to be free of debris.
 If not, that debris will damage your engine, usually irreparably.

 Of course, the car makers have thought of this, which is why you’ll be confronted by a big black plastic box under the bonnet of every car.
-In this box sits the air filter, which collects all the dust, dirt and grim lingering in the atmosphere, stopping to from playing havoc with your engine’s internals.
+In this box sits the air filter, which collects all the dust, dirt and grit lingering in the atmosphere, stopping it from playing havoc with your engine’s internals.
 But how long do these filters last?

 In theory, you could leave the same air filter in your car for years.
-It’s never going stop blocking the dirt and grim.
-Simply by being there, it’s doing something.
 However, if you do leave it too long, you’re going to find the filter gets so clogged it doesn’t let enough air through.
 As such, you really should change your air filter once every two or three years at a minimum.